csieber/pydashsim/README.md

 # pydashsim - HAS simulation

 Simulates a HTTP Adaptive Streaming (HAS) session based on a throughput pattern and video segment sizes.
+The simulation is part of the supplemental material to the HASBRAIN scientific paper: https://github.com/csieber/hasbrain

 ## QUICKSTART